Ventureaxis/ProperMusic.Documents.ProperWeb/documents/service-status.md

 - Upload products to Basil
 - Search Basil for existing products
 - Fetch latest Proper Codes into Proper Web
-- Check validatity of Product SKU and Barcode during using the widgets in the product editor
+- Check validatity of Product Catalogue Number and Barcode during using the widgets in the product editor

 ![Service Status](../static/img/pages/service-status/pw_service_status_page.png)